 Will Waxing Be Painful?

 The fluctuating hormone levels during pregnancy may produce more hair which is not only thicker but also regrows faster.
 The ever-changing hormones may also lead to retaining of fluid in the body, causing swelling of legs, feet, face, and hands.
 This may make the skin extra sensitive and irritable.
 Therefore, some expecting women may experience more pain than usual while getting waxed when pregnant.
 But it varies from person to person as everyone has a different threshold for enduring pain.
 Moreover, when hair starts to regrow, because it was removed with force, it may cause painful breakouts and possible infection.
 So it is always prudent to consult a doctor if you have doubts.

 Can You Get a Bikini Wax in Pregnancy?

 Most pregnant women are quite apprehensive when it comes to getting their bikini line waxed.
 If you do opt for a bikini wax during pregnancy, keep in mind that it may not be as comfortable as before.
 This is because, the enhanced blood flow to the skin may make regrowth and removal of hair in the pelvic area, more painful.
 It may be essential to take regular breaks while waxing to contain the stress and pain levels.
 Also, waxing may not be altogether advisable in certain cases.
 Waxing can lead to possible breakage of small blood vessels which can get infected with bacteria or germs.
 Moreover, many hospitals offer to clean the pubic area at the time of delivery.

 Skin Care After Waxing

 Pregnancy is a beautiful chapter of life.
-It may present certain challenges, but nothing should stop you from enjoying this phase- Certainly, not a few extra hairs.
+It may present certain challenges, but nothing should stop you from enjoying this phase.
 So revel in your pregnancy glow, rather than worrying about things that can easily be tackled.